elcorto/psweep/README.rst

     2018-07-22 20:06:07.418866 2018-07-22 20:06:07.418866  4  8   2.713900
     2018-07-22 20:06:07.420706 2018-07-22 20:06:07.420706  4  9  27.358240

-You see a number of reserved fields for book-keeping such as
+You see the columns 'a' and 'b', the column 'result' (returned by ``func``) and a number of reserved fields for book-keeping such as

 ::